 - Assigned To Which engineer should be responsible for fixing this bug? - Cc Who else should receive e-mail updates on changes to this bug? - You would not normally change either of these fields from their default values!

 What can you tell about the bug?

-- URL On what URL did you discover this bug? - Summary How would you describe the bug, in approximately 60 or fewer characters? - Description What else can you tell the engineer about this bug?
+- Summary How would you describe the bug, in approximately 60 or fewer characters? - Description What else can you tell the engineer about this bug?

 Description must include: